cakephp/migrations/README.md

 ### Enabling the builtin backend

-In a future release migrations will be switching to a new backend based on the CakePHP ORM.
+In a future release, migrations will be switching to a new backend based on the CakePHP ORM.
 We're aiming to be compatible with as many existing migrations as possible, and could use your feedback.
 Enable the new backend with: